clux/blueprints/fulgora/README.md

 - filtered stack inserters for Q3+ overflow from foundaries and cars
 - hibernation system; hibernating when 9m since last science request && export buffers full (checking one quadrant only)
 - tank buffer removal everywhere except science (wakelists bad when the tank was full)
+- train tuned to 6s + 7s wait (max for bettery uptime) with new network name

 ## [Train Island 4.1](./fulgora-train4.txt)